godotengine/godot-docs/classes/class_geometryinstance.rst

 - **SHADOW_CASTING_SETTING_SHADOWS_ONLY** = **3** --- Will only show the shadows casted from this object.

-In other words: The actual mesh will not be visible, only the shadows casted from the mesh.
+In other words, the actual mesh will not be visible, only the shadows casted from the mesh will be.

 .. _enum_GeometryInstance_Flags: